DoctorTone/DoctorTone/README.md

 - CSS (and related frameworks)
 - I have a knowledge of MySQL and NoSQL
 - I have utilised Lightsail in AWS for backend projects.
+- I'm getting to grips with Typescript 👍!

 I'm always open to new work opportunities, please get in touch if you would like to talk about a new project.